About...

 This is a liquid version of the MA seminar on deconstructive environmental criticism at 17, Institute of Critical Studies in Mexico.
 Its purpose is to create and make available in Spanish some situated and creative translations of current theoretical reflections around "the disappearing future" (Cohen, Colebrook and Hillis Miller, 2012).
 While Latin American contexts have their own traditions of ecological thinking and environmental activism, so far their potential contributions to a post-liberal, non-moralistic take on environmental catastrophe appear as either superficial or non-existent.
 One reason for this may reside in the fact that Latin American environmentalism been shaped by the the natural and social sciences rather than the critical Humanities.
 With this liquid book we aim to contribute a dose of transnational philosophy and experimental writing to environmental criticism in Spanish, in the hope of making connections and forging new collaborations across countries, disciplines and languages.

-• Data Commonism (was WikiNation) – a project exploring new ways of organising platforms, institutions, cultures, and communities in all their complexity, uncertainty, and multiplicity; ways that do not uncritically repeat the reductive adherence to democracy, hegemony and Western, bourgeois, liberal humanism that can be found in the institution of academic criticism more widely.
+WikiNation (2008) – a project exploring new ways of organising platforms, institutions, cultures, and communities in all their complexity, uncertainty, and multiplicity; ways that do not uncritically repeat the reductive adherence to democracy, hegemony and Western, bourgeois, liberal humanism that can be found in the institution of academic criticism more widely.

-• The Open Scholarship Full Disclosure Initiative - as yet unrealised idea for an online directory detailing the sources of funding of all journal editors and publishers.
+The Open Scholarship Full Disclosure Initiative (2009) - as yet unrealised idea for an online directory detailing the sources of funding of all journal editors and publishers.

-• Pirate Philosophy 1.0 and 2.0 – a project investigating some of the implications of so-called internet piracy for the humanities, particularly the latter’s ideas of authorship, the book, the academic journal, scholarly writing and publishing, intellectual property, copyright law, fair use, content creation and cultural production.
+Pirate Philosophy 1.0 and 2.0 (2009) – a project investigating some of the implications of so-called internet piracy for the humanities, particularly the latter’s ideas of authorship, the book, the academic journal, scholarly writing and publishing, intellectual property, copyright law, fair use, content creation and cultural production.
 ‘Pirate Philosophy’ explores such ideas both philosophically and legally through the creation of an actual ‘pirate’ text using peer-to-peer BitTorrent networks.

-• The Living Books About Life series - edited with Clare Birchall and Joanna Zylinska, published by Open Humanities Press.
-Initially funded by Jisc, and published by Open Humanities Press, this is a series of electronic open access books about life - with life understood both philosophically and biologically - that provides a bridge between the humanities and the sciences.
+The Living Books About Life series (2011) - edited with Clare Birchall and Joanna Zylinska, published by Open Humanities Press.
+Initially funded by Jisc, and published by Open Humanities Press, this is a series of 25 electronic open access books about life - with life understood both philosophically and biologically - that provides a bridge between the humanities and the sciences.

-• Photomediations: An Open Book - which redesigns a coffee-table book as an online experience to produce a creative resource that explores the dynamic relationship between photography and other media.
+Photomediations: An Open Book (2015) - redesigns a coffee-table book as an online experience to produce a creative resource that explores the dynamic relationship between photography and other media.
 The project is a collaboration between academics from Goldsmiths, University of London, and Coventry University (Joanna Zylinska, Kamila Kuc, Jonathan Shaw, Ross Varney and Michael Wamposzyc).
 It is part of Europeana Space, a project funded by the European Union's ICT Policy Support Programme under GA n° 621037.
 It is accompanied by a free downloadable pdf brochure, A Guide to Open and Hybrid Publishing (or how to create an image-based, open access book in 10 easy steps), written by myself, Kamila Kuc and Joanna Zylinska, which uses Photomediations: An Open Book as an illustration.

 Media gifts: the open notebook